-The Borough Council's Corporate Plan identifies 4 priorities; develop places, enable prosperity, support people, and empower communities for service delivery over the period of the plan.
-In broad terms these correspond with the vision and goals a sustainable community and the local transport plan.
+The Borough Council's Corporate Plan identifies 3 priorities; develop our urban and rural places, develop a more sustainable transport and infrastructure network and enrich our local environment for service delivery over the period of the plan.
+In broad terms these correspond with the vision and goals of the Sustainable Community Strategy.
 Rights of Way and the RoWIP have an important role in contributing towards the goals of this Corporate Plan.

-Bedford Borough Council is preparing a Local Plan 2040 that will set out how much growth there should be in the Borough up to 2040 (housing, jobs and associated infrastructure) and where it should take place.
+Bedford Borough Council is preparing a Local Plan 2035 that will set out how much growth there should be in the Borough up to 2035 (housing, jobs and associated infrastructure) and where it should take place.
 This new local plan will extend the period that development is planned for.
 It will also contain policies that will be used to make decisions on planning applications which impact on public rights of way.